ministryofjustice/opg-lpa/service-front/content/guidance/Process_Registering the LPA.md

 1. Using this tool, complete a registration form (this form, the LPA002, is different from the LPA itself).
 2. Pay the application fee online or by cheque.
-3. Print and sign the form.
+3. Print and sign the registration form.
 4. Send it to the Office of the Public Guardian (OPG) with the signed LPA document.

 Don't make any changes to the LPA document after you've signed it.
 That could make it invalid, so you'd have to print it again and get everyone to sign it again.